-Corrections reform has become integral to INL’s mission of providing criminal justice assistance.
+Corrections reform has become integral to the Bureau of International Narcotics and Law Enforcement Affairs’ (INL’s) mission of providing criminal justice foreign assistance.
 INL helps nations improve sub-standard correctional systems to make them safe, secure, humane, and transparent.
 We also work to ensure they comply with international standards and norms, and contribute to the stability and security of the host nation, the United States, and the international community.
-INL does this by working with U.S. federal and state corrections institutions, the private sector, civil society, and multilateral organizations, such as the United Nations and Council of Europe, to:
+INL does this by working with U.S. federal and state corrections agencies, the private sector, civil society, educational institutions, and multilateral organizations, such as the United Nations and Council of Europe, to:

 - Generate and deliver programs to assist nations with reforming sub-standard prison and correctional systems;

 - Provide technical assistance, training, and mentoring that strengthens corrections institutions around the world; and,

 - Engage in the development of global corrections standards and policies.